dask/dask-gateway/docs/source/cluster-options.rst

 ``async`` function.

-Similar to the last examples, here we expose options for users to configure :data:`c.Backend.worker_cores` and :data:`c.Backend.worker_memory`.
+Similar to the last examples, here we expose options for users to configure :data:`c.ClusterConfig.worker_cores` and :data:`c.ClusterConfig.worker_memory`.
 However, we offer different ranges depending on whether or not the user is a member of the "power-users" group.

 .. code-block:: python